Last Updated on April 21, 2022

 Remove first the rear wheel from the bike when replacing the back tire.
 Here’s how to do that:

-- Shift your rear derailleur to the highest gear to put the chain on the smallest cog.
+- Shift your rear derailleur to the highest gear to put the chain on the smallest cog or smallest chainring.

-- Turn the bike over and let it stand with its saddle touching the ground.
+- Turn the bike over to see the opposite side and let it stand with its saddle touching the ground.
 This makes it easier for you to remove the rear wheel.
+This also lets you see if there’s a damaged tube on the seat stays, wheels arch, and rim area.

 But you need to do a different process if you have a quick-release axle: